How to Optimize, Resize, and Serve Scaled Images with WordPress

 As you can see, there are multiple ways to properly size images in WordPress, but it can be a tedious process if you have a mature site with a lot of images.

-Rather than throwing your hands up and saying, “oh well that’s the user’s problem” and leaving your images as is, I suggest using a plugin like Smush Pro to solve the problem in five minutes instead of five days.
-You can sign up for a free trial here to use Smush Pro for free.
+Rather than throwing your hands up and saying, “oh well that’s the user’s problem” and leaving your images as is, I suggest using a plugin like Smush to solve the problem in five minutes instead of five days.
+You can also try Smush Pro free.
 Your users will thank you.
 And you’ll probably see lower hosting costs since you won’t need so much space.

 It’s a win-win.